ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Replication Manual.md

 When DDL Synchronization is performed, transactions operate synchronously.
 If the DDL statement fails on either the primary transaction or the replicated transaction, the DDL statement will fail.
 Additionally, the replication target tables on both the local and remote servers will be locked, restricting transaction access.

-This feature is supported starting from Altibase 7.1.0.x.x (added only in the 7.1 manual).

 ### DDL Synchronization Properties

 DDL Synchronization can be enabled by activating the related property.